godotjs/godotjs.github.io/docs/documentation/godot-js-scripts/intro.md

 ## Annotations

 Annotations are used to define properties, signals, and other metadata for Godot objects.
-They are similar to decorators in TypeScript and can be used to enhance the functionality of your scripts.
+They are similar to annotations in TypeScript and can be used to enhance the functionality of your scripts.
-Check out [decorators](decorators.md) for more information.
+Check out [annotations](annotations.md) for more information.

 ## Auto-Completion and Codegen